Arizona Water Shortage

 Until recently the Salt and Verde River flow rates and reservoir levels have held up, per my recollected observations, so I hadn’t given them a very close look.
 However, this might be changing as of the past year.
 The above link (last time I checked) shows the total system contents to be at 55%, down from 68% a year ago.

 I’m unsure if this is because of lesser precipitation or if already instigated water cuts of Arizona’s water usage of the Colorado River have only caused increased utilization and drainage of the Salt and Verde River-associated reservoirs.
 And increased usage of groundwater.
-However, increased use, lesser supply, or both (which is what I expect) leads to much the same result.
+However, increased use, lesser supply, or both (which is what I expect) lead to much the same result.
 Record high temperatures increasing evaporation of lake water are surely not doing the region any favors.

 And about that groundwater…